 As discussed in Note 2, under the terms of the SD PSA the Group will have to make contributions to the abandonment fund when seventy percent (70%) of petroleum reserves of the SD field are recovered.
 Decommissioning liabilities are stated in the amount of expected contributions related to the currently employed assets discounted at a pre-tax rate that reflects current market assessments of the time value of money and where appropriate, the risks specific to the liability.
 This valuation requires the Group to make estimates about timing of expected future cash flows and adjustment to the discount rate, and hence they are subject to uncertainty.
-The estimation of the decommissioning liabilities is based on the assumption that contributions to the abandonment fund will start in 2026 (Note 15).
-If the estimated discount rate used in the calculation had been 1% higher/lower than management's estimate, the carrying amount of the provision would have been US dollars 9,198 lower / US dollars 10,070 higher, respectively.
+The estimation of the decommissioning liabilities is based on the assumption that contributions to the abandonment fund will start in 2029 (Note 15).
+If the estimated discount rate used in the calculation had been 1% higher/lower than management's estimate, the carrying amount of the provision as of 31 December 2024 would have been US dollars 25,838 lower / US dollars 28,347 higher, respectively (31 December 2023: US dollars 32,028 lower / US dollars 35,158 higher).